 Fill your plate with vegetables and protein first and then add in the carbohydrates.
 Filling your plate with healthy stuff first leaves less room for the unhealthy treats.
 You should also eat these healthy goods off your plate before stuffing your face with rolls.

 Avoid anything that is boxed.
 Skip the packaged foods because they are very processed and filled with extra sodium.
 Make your meals fresh, so you know exactly what you are eating.
-Skip the pre-made pies, cakes, cranberry sauce, mashed potatoes, stuffing… make it fresh!
+Avoid pre-made pies, cakes, cranberry sauce, mashed potatoes, stuffing… make it all from scratch!

 Leftovers are okay.
 I know that some people hate having leftovers in their house, so they either waste food by throwing the remains away or stuff themselves so they don’t have anything left over.
 It is inevitable that there will be some food left after a big holiday meal, so instead of trying to fit in all in your stomach at one sitting – accept the leftovers and use them to make healthy meals for the next week.